mikrono/tModLoaderWiki_kr_ko/Mod.md

 Override this method to add most of your content to your mod.
 Here you will call other methods such as AddItem.

+### public virtual void Unload()

+This is called whenever this mod is unloaded from the game.
+Use it to undo changes that you've made in Load that aren't automatically handled (for example, modifying the texture of a vanilla item).

 ### public virtual void AddCraftGroups()

 Override this method to add craft groups to this mod.
 You must add craft groups by calling the AddCraftGroup method here.